frostways/IN104/readme.md

 + make
 + ./IN104 [path of the voice you make to predict]

-Par exemple, ici on peut ecrire
+Par exemple, apres avoir telecharge tous les sons dans fichie "genres" ici on peut ecrire "./In104 ./genres/blues/blues.00022wav"

-"./In104 ./cmake-build-debug/genres/blues/blues.00022wav"

 On voit sur ecreen
 	windows_size 512